compi1234/spchlab/lab00_introduction/README.md

 #### Platforms and Requirements

-The notebooks have been developed and tested on *Google Colab*, *Windows 10/11* and *MacOS*.
-Generally speaking we expect the code to run on platforms supporting Python 3.9 or higher.  *pyspch* has a list of dependencies that guarantee (within the bounds of our testing) full functionality.
+*pyspch* has a list of dependencies that guarantee (within the bounds of our testing) full functionality.
 We also provide an .yml example environment.
 Generally we avoid features - from any package - that are considered very novel and tried to avoid future deprecation warnings.

 So while the code is expected to be 99% platform independent, some dependencies are unavoidable: